yangzj1992/javascript-pop-layer/README.md

 # javascript-pop-layer
-use javascript build a small pop-layer confirm/alert box
+this plugin use javascript to build a small pop-layer dialogs

+it can offer 4 functions to get your pop-layer dialog which you want.